awsdocs/aws-cur-user-guide/doc_source/pricing-columns.md

 ## R<a name="pricing-details-R"></a>

+### pricing/RateCode<a name="pricing-details-R-RateCode"></a>

+A unique code for a product/ offer/ pricing\-tier combination\.
+The product and term combinations can have multiple price dimensions, such as a free tier, low\-use tier, and high\-use tier\.

 ### pricing/RateId<a name="pricing-details-R-RateId"></a>

 The ID of the rate for a line item\.
-This column will be unavailable after June 2020\.

 ## T<a name="pricing-details-T"></a>